julianfields/julianfields/source/2014-03-25-The-Simple-Life.html.markdown

 I've learned so much about myself and life in my travels.
 Nothing really last, I rarely make it home with my boards in one piece.
 People all over the world are proud and charismatic.
-Pride is a double edge sword in what I'm referring to is the natural love people have for where they call home.
+Pride is a double edged sword and what I'm referring to is the natural love people have for where they call home.
 Most importantly, I know that I can survive happily with only a bag of boards and clothes.